rajpatra220/rajpatra220/README.md

 -->

 # 💫 About Me:
-Hi there, I'm Rajesh Patra! 👋<br><br>I'm a passionate software developer with a love for creating efficient, scalable, and user-friendly applications.<br>My expertise spans across front-end and back-end technologies, such as JavaScript, React, Next.js, Magento, etc.<br>I thrive on solving complex problems and am always eager to learn and adopt new technologies.<br><br>When I'm not coding, you can find me exploring open-source projects, learning new technologies, or working on exciting side projects.<br>I believe in continuous improvement and enjoy collaborating with like-minded individuals to bring ideas to life.<br><br>Feel free to reach out if you want to discuss projects, ideas, or just chat about tech!
+Hi there, I'm Rajesh Patra! 👋<br><br>I'm a passionate software developer with a love for creating efficient, scalable, and user-friendly applications.<br>My expertise spans both front-end and back-end technologies, including JavaScript, React, Next.js, Magento, and more.<br>I thrive on solving complex problems and am always eager to learn and adopt new technologies.<br><br>When I'm not coding, you'll likely find me diving into open-source projects, exploring the latest tech trends, or working on innovative side projects.
+I'm also a big fan of gaming and prefer the PlayStation console for my gaming adventures.<br><br>I believe in continuous improvement and love collaborating with others to bring creative ideas to life.
+Feel free to connect if you'd like to chat about projects, share ideas, or talk tech!

 ## 🌐 Socials: